avastmick/google-generative-ai-rs/README.md

 I do my best to release working code.

-Status today is: *"Happy path for both public and Vertex AI endpoints work for Gemini, but some things may be fragile."*
+Status today is: *"Happy path for both public and Vertex AI endpoints work for Gemini."*

 ## Outline tasks